-Wouldn’t it be great if you organize and sort your Google Analytics data in more detail so we could understand which campaigns and marketing channels were most effective in moving your nonprofit’s mission forward?
+Wouldn’t it be great if you could organize and sort your Google Analytics data in more detail so we could understand which campaigns and marketing channels were most effective in moving your nonprofit’s mission forward?

 With Google Analytics UTM tags, you can!